Collie exercise & Fitness Guide

 Bloat, technically gastric dilatation-volvulus (GDV), represents a life-threatening surgical emergency with mortality rates between 10-33% even with treatment.
 As a large breed with a deep chest conformation, the Collie carries elevated GDV risk.
 A landmark Purdue University study identified key risk factors: feeding from elevated bowls (contrary to earlier recommendations), eating one large meal daily, rapid eating, and a fearful temperament.
 Evidence-based prevention includes feeding 2-3 smaller meals daily, restricting vigorous exercise for 60-90 minutes after eating, and discussing prophylactic gastropexy with your veterinarian — a procedure that can be performed during spay/neuter surgery and reduces GDV risk by over 90%.

-What are the most important considerations for collie exercise guide?
+What are the most important considerations for collie exercise Needs: Activity & Fitness Guides need regular exercise appropriate to their energy level and build?